 Several organisations in Aotearoa New Zealand promote supported decision-making and the rights of disabled people:

-- Disabled Persons Assembly (DPA) New Zealand external: a nationwide organization that represents the voice of disabled people.
+- Website - Disabled Persons Assembly (DPA) New Zealand external: a nationwide organization that represents the voice of disabled people.

-- Disabled People's Organisations Coalition external: a group of disability advocacy organisations that have joined together to help monitor the UN Disability Convention.
+- Website - Disabled People's Organisations Coalition external: a group of disability advocacy organisations that have joined together to help monitor the UN Disability Convention.

-- Aotearoa Disability Law: external a Community Law Centre
+- Website - Aotearoa Disability Law: external a Community Law Centre

-- IHC New Zealand: external IHC supports and advocates for people with learning disabilities and their families.
+- Website - IHC New Zealand: external IHC supports and advocates for people with learning disabilities and their families.

-- The Human Rights Commission external: works to make Te Tiriti and human rights real and relevant in Aotearoa New Zealand.
-It monitors compliance external with the UN Disability Convention.
+- Website - Te Kāhui Tika Tangata Human Rights Commission external: works to make Te Tiriti o Waitangi and human rights real and relevant in Aotearoa New Zealand.
+It monitors compliance with the UN Disability Convention external.